 Grab the rope.
 Loosen the rope.
 Hop, hop; braaake.
 Grab the rope.
 Loosen the rope.
 Hop, hop; braaa— But then something happened.
 I’ll never know what.
 Suddenly, I was falling, crashing and bouncing and plunging to the dirt floor below.

 • • •

 Some people talk about near-death experiences as though the sky opened up and angels sang and the good and the bad—their entire lives—flashed before their eyes in a split second.
 I’m here to tell you that that’s a bunch of baloney.
 At least it was for me.
-Despite floating in and out of consciousness while I nearly bled to death at the base of the mountain, and despite talking to the paramedics when they finally arrived two hours later, I don’t remember anything about my accident until I woke up in the ICU three and a half weeks later.
+Despite floating in and out of consciousness while I nearly bled to death at the base of the mountain and talking to the paramedics when they finally arrived two hours later, I don’t remember anything about my accident until I woke up in the ICU three and a half weeks later.

 The story, though, goes something like this.

 When he saw what was happening, my friend tried to grab the rope to stop my fall.
 It didn’t work.
 Instead, I nearly landed on him.
 I crumpled onto my stomach.
 Rolling me onto my back, he saw blood pulsing from a gash on my head.
 My right shoulder and jaw were askew.
 This couldn’t be good.

 January is early in the year for rock climbing in Tennessee.
 It’s a cold country.
 We’d seen other climbers earlier in the day; now, we were alone.
 My friend had no choice—he left me and ran.